About Turner Town

 Jail & Inmate Records

-The Androscoggin County Jail in Auburn serves as the primary detention facility for Androscoggin County.
+The Androscoggin County Jail in Auburn is the primary detention facility for Androscoggin County.
 When individuals are booked into this facility, they're photographed, fingerprinted, and their personal information is recorded.
 Family members and attorneys can search for current detainees through the inmate lookup system on Androscoggin County's official website.
 Visitation at the facility requires appointments and strict adherence to security protocols.
 The bond and bail process follows state guidelines, allowing defendants to post bail and secure release while awaiting court appearances.

 Arrest Records